 If you’re looking for a shepherd’s hut with a hot tub in west Sussex, you’ll love Kenny’s Hut cabin.

 This shepherd’s hut is the perfect escape for couples who enjoy immersing themselves in nature but want to be close to a city to sightsee and discover a new place.
 In this case, you can explore the lively city of Brighton by staying at this cosy hut.

 The cabin is beautifully decorated and has all the essentials you need to enjoy your stay.

-The small kitchen has everything you need to make breakfast or a light meal – from electric hob to toaster and kitchen accessories and has a fold down table so you can make more space.
+The small kitchen has everything you need to make breakfast or a light meal – from an electric hob to a toaster and kitchen accessories and has a fold down table so you can make more space.
 Next to the kitchen, you’ll find a comfortable and spacious double bed for two.

-My favourite part of Kenny’s Hut is the outdoor area where you can have breakfast alfresco on a sunny but crisp morning, go for a walk in the afternoon and relax in the wood fired hot tub in the evening with your loved one.
+My favourite part of Kenny’s Hut is the outdoor area where you can have breakfast alfresco on a sunny but crisp morning, go for a walk in the afternoon and relax in the wood-fired hot tub in the evening with your loved one.

 What to do nearby